ElementalCognition/glucose/readme.md

 |Enc-Dec | Gen | **66.4** | **68.5** | **69.8** | **76.8** | **68.6** | **67.6** | **73.0** | **77.0** | **86.8** | **57.5** |

 ## GLUCOSE Data Only

-GLUCOSE is a largescale database for common sense reasoning collected via crowd sourcing.

-This resource is available under Creative Commons

-Please cite (Mostafazadeh et al., 2020) when using this corpus.

-The data is available [here](https://comoltd.sharepoint.com/:u:/s/Glucose/EU0IJE1sT9JCgOe7YU60x-0BI24M7E9BFfknfSq-GwAnHA?e=LhGsp9)
+The structure data from crowd workers is available [here](https://comoltd.sharepoint.com/:u:/s/Glucose/EU0IJE1sT9JCgOe7YU60x-0BI24M7E9BFfknfSq-GwAnHA?e=LhGsp9)

 This download contains the crowd worker responses to the GLUCOSE task.
-These data can be used to train models for learning common sense reasoning about stories.
+These data can be used to train you own models for learning common sense reasoning about stories.

 The data is in the form of a csv file with 71,979 rows and 47 columns.

-There are 337,636 rules filled in, each being a mini-theory with both a specific statment of the mini-theory and a general statement of the mini-theory
+There are 337,636 rules filled in, each being a mini-theory with both a specific statment and a general rule.

 Each rule is described by a quality rating, which is based on the worker's performance on the row of responses.
 We assume about 10% errors on the rating numbers.

 All the data, regardless of quality rating, were collected from workers who passed challenging qualification tasks and were subsequently trained for improved quality on the task.
 For details on how the ratings were created and determined, see the [data quality management document](https://github.com/ElementalCognition/glucose/blob/master/data_collection_quality.pdf).